sfestenstein/resume/README.md

 ### Staff Software Engineer, Lockheed Martin, October 1996 to Present

 *SEWIP Block 2*
 - Participated in HMI development by porting legacy Java code to C++/Qt.
-Modernized the build process using CMake and updated developer tools to industry standards
+Modernized the build process using CMake and updated developer tools to industry standards.
+Also updated the embedded backend in VxWorks to assist with calibration and report system health.

 *Terrestrial Layer System (TLS) Development*